motion/orbit/projects/blog/src/pages/hello-world/index.md

 I'm certainly excited to start talking about Orbit.
 It's been an intense few years of development and I'm happy we can start to put it out into the world.

-But first, what you want: [our first alpha build]().
-Give it a try.
+But first, the great news.
+Our alpha build is now [available for download]().
 While some interesting pieces are not yet in place, we pushed hard to get to where you can use it and give feedback.

 So, what is Orbit?

-Let's start with a mission:
+Let's start with our mission:

-> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that shifts the balance of power -- from companies to individuals -- for more flexible, powerful and inuitive control over our knowledge.
+> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that shifts control over data back -- from companies to individuals -- to create a more flexible, powerful and inuitive knowledge interfaces.

-The idea is this: incentives and the way platforms are structured today hold us back from being able to use and synchonize all information we create effectively.

-### Product

 Orbit is a new type of thing.
-It's a mid point between a Browser and an Operating System -- a knowledge platform that takes disparate information and puts it together.
+It's a mid point between a Browser and an Operating System -- a knowledge platform that takes disparate information and makes much easier to understand, search and explore.

 It's trying to change the world as it is today: a world where you have _almost no real control over your information_.

-It's a bit easier to frame is like this: why haven't we realized the flexible and powerful interfaces we were promised in Minority Report and Iron Man?
-Are our current intranet systems the best we can do to give knowledge a "operating system"?
+It's a bit easier to frame is like this:

+Where are our Minority Report / Iron Man interfaces?
+Are intranets the best we can do?

 ![iron man](http://gradschoolguru.com/wp-content/uploads/2017/01/Iron-Man-Movie-Prologue-Hologram.jpg)

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

-And I'm not interested in the _fanciness_ of sci-fi interfaces.
-While the UI's of movies are often ridiculous and impractical (who can keep their arms up like that for any time?), what they do get right is a level of fluidity, unification and exploration that has actually _regressed_ since the pre-internet era.
+And I'm not referring to the _visual effects_ of Sci-Fi interfaces.
+While their interfaces are often ridiculous and impractical (how long can you keep your arms up like that?) they do get something right that we don't think about often:

+**We want to be able explore information in a unified interface.**

-Before the cloud, Operating Systems gave us some level of flexibility.
-We had files.
-We could often use them with different apps.
-We could search and organize them.
+And since the advent of the Browser, our ability to do just that has actually _regressed_.
+In fact before the era of web apps, Operating Systems gave use much more flexibility!
+All we had were files.
+We could often use them with different apps, and we could search and organize them and often use them cross-app.

-But Operating Systems were replaced by browser tabs, and for all the good that's done, the trend has been strictly anti-Iron-Man since then.
+But Operating Systems were replaced by browser tabs, and for all the good that's done, the trend has been strictly anti-Iron-Man.

 I think there's room for a platform that fixes that by doing one thing: mandating apps on it sync their "data" to a common form, like a file.

 I want to live in a world where: